-In particular our organisational and technical measures include;
+Our organisational and technical measures include, but are not limited to;

-• Paper-based records and portable electronic devices, such as laptops, tablets and hard drives that contain personal data will be kept under lock and key when not in use

-- Papers containing confidential personal data will not be left out on display when not in use unless there is a compelling lawful basis to do so e.g. Public Task to display Allergy information in the Medical Room. - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded to change their passwords at regular intervals - Encryption software is used to protect any devices such as Laptops, Tablets and USB Devices where saving to the hard drive is enabled. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see School's Online & Esafety policy, ICT policy, user agreements and email use policy for further information) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.
+- Paper-based records and portable electronic devices, such as laptops, tablets and hard drives that contain personal data will be kept under lock and key when not in use.
+We endorse a clear desk policy. - Papers containing confidential personal data will not be left out on display when not in use unless there is a compelling lawful basis to do so e.g. Public Task to display Allergy information in the Medical Room. - Passwords that are at least eight characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded to change their passwords at regular intervals. - Encryption software is used to protect any devices such as Laptops, Tablets and USB Devices where saving to the hard drive is enabled. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see ICT user agreements and email use policy for further information) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.

-15. Disposal of records
+16. Disposal of records